S-0896

 Plain Language

-Chatbot providers may not discriminate or retaliate against users who refuse to consent to training use of their chat logs or personal data.
-This includes denying services, charging higher prices, or degrading service quality.
-Users must be able to decline consent to training use without any service consequences.
+Chatbot providers may not discriminate or retaliate against users who decline to consent to having their chat logs or personal data used for training.
+Prohibited retaliation includes denying access to products or services, charging different prices or rates, or degrading service quality.
+This ensures users can meaningfully exercise their consent rights without fear of adverse consequences.

 Statutory Text